Ethnic groups in Baltimore: African immigrants

-As of 2010, there were 28,834 immigrants from Sub-Saharan Africa in Baltimore.
+As of 2010, there were 28,834 immigrants from West, Central and Eastern Africa in Baltimore.

 An annual festival called FestAfrica is held in Patterson Park in order to teach non-Africans about various African cultures and histories.
 The event is typically attended by 4,000 people and features a picnic, food vendors, and entertainment.

-In September 2014, speakers of various languages of Africa were the third largest non-Anglophone group of language speakers in Baltimore, after Hispanophones and Francophones.
+In 2011, speakers of various languages of Africa were the third largest group of language speakers in Baltimore among those who spoke English "less than very well", after speakers of Spanish or Spanish Creole and speakers of Chinese.
 Additionally, 6,862 African immigrants lived in Baltimore, making Africa the third largest region of origin for immigrants after Latin America and Asia.

 Cape Verdeans

-In September 2014, immigrants from Cape Verde were the one-hundredth largest foreign-born population in Baltimore.
+In 2011, immigrants from Cape Verde were the one-hundredth largest foreign-born population in Baltimore.

 Cameroonians

-In September 2014, immigrants from Cameroon were the forty-fourth largest foreign-born population in Baltimore.
+In 2011, immigrants from Cameroon were the forty-fourth largest foreign-born population in Baltimore.

 Eritreans

 There is a small Eritrean immigrant community in Baltimore.
 Most are refugees and have settled in the northeastern part of the city.

-In September 2014, immigrants from Eritrea were the fiftieth largest foreign-born population in Baltimore.
+In 2011, immigrants from Eritrea were the fiftieth largest foreign-born population in Baltimore.

 Ethiopians

 Around 75,000 Ethiopian Americans reside in Maryland.
 Of those, between 30,000 and 50,000 live in Greater Baltimore.
 The population generally works as small business owners, cab drivers, beauticians and medical technicians.
 It is represented by the Ethiopian Community Center in Baltimore Inc. (ECCB), which provides educational and support services to the city's Ethiopian residents.

 In the area where Baltimore's historic Chinatown is located, there is an increasing Ethiopian population.
 There are multiple Ethiopian businesses, including restaurants, a café, and a market.
 This enclave, located on the 300 block of Park Avenue, is sometimes referred to as Little Ethiopia.

-In September 2014, immigrants from Ethiopia were the twenty-third largest foreign-born population in Baltimore.
+In 2011, immigrants from Ethiopia were the twenty-third largest foreign-born population in Baltimore.

 Ghanaians

-In September 2014, immigrants from Ghana were the twenty-second largest foreign-born population in Baltimore.
+In 2011, immigrants from Ghana were the twenty-second largest foreign-born population in Baltimore.

 Kenyans

 There is a Kenyan American population living in Baltimore, many of whom have relatives living in Kenya.

-In September 2014, immigrants from Kenya were the thirty-third largest foreign-born population in Baltimore.
+In 2011, immigrants from Kenya were the thirty-third largest foreign-born population in Baltimore.

 Liberians

 There were over 2,500 Liberian Americans living in Baltimore as of 2014.

-In September 2014, immigrants from Liberia were the thirty-second largest foreign-born population in Baltimore.
+In 2011, immigrants from Liberia were the thirty-second largest foreign-born population in Baltimore.

 Nigerians

 An annual Nigerian festival is held in Baltimore called the Naija Fest.
 It is sponsored by the Nigerian Youth Association of Maryland and features art, dance, music, and a feast.

-In September 2014, immigrants from Nigeria were the sixth largest foreign-born population in Baltimore, making Nigerians the largest foreign-born African population in the city.
+In 2011, immigrants from Nigeria were the sixth largest foreign-born population in Baltimore, making Nigerians the largest foreign-born African population in the city.

 The third most spoken language in Baltimore after English and Spanish is Yoruba, a language spoken in Nigeria, and 1.72 percent of Baltimore County residents speak Yoruba.
 Yoruba is also the second most spoken foreign language in Baltimore schools.

 Sierra Leoneans

-In September 2014, immigrants from Sierra Leone were the forty-sixth largest foreign-born population in Baltimore.
+In 2011, immigrants from Sierra Leone were the forty-sixth largest foreign-born population in Baltimore.